Popular weight loss medications How they work and who they are best suited for

 Xenical is usually prescribed to individuals who have a BMI (body mass index) of 30 or higher, or those with a BMI of 27 or higher with other weight-related health conditions such as type 2 diabetes or high blood pressure.
 It is typically taken three times a day with meals that contain fat.
 The recommended dosage for Xenical is 120 mg three times a day.

-Like any medication, Xenical can have side effects, including gastrointestinal symptoms such as diarrhea, gas, and abdominal pain.
+Like any medication, Xenical can have side effects, including gastrointestinal symptoms such as diarrhea, gas and abdominal pain.
 It can also interfere with the absorption of some vitamins, so it's important to take a daily multivitamin while taking Xenical.

 As with any weight loss medication, Xenical should be used in conjunction with lifestyle changes such as diet and exercise and should only be prescribed by a qualified healthcare professional.
 It is not suitable for everyone, so it's important to discuss the risks and benefits with your healthcare provider before starting any medication.

-WEGOV (semaglutide) injection 2.4 mg is an injectable prescription medicine that may help adults and children aged ≥12 years with obesity (BMI ≥30 for adults, BMI ≥ 95th percentile for age and sex for children), or some adults with excess weight (BMI ≥27) (overweight) who also have weight-related medical problems to help them lose weight and keep it off.
-Wegovy® should be used with a reduced calorie meal plan and increased physical activity
+This 2.4 mg injectable prescription medicine may help adults and children aged ≥12 years with obesity (BMI ≥30 for adults, BMI ≥ 95th percentile for age and sex for children), or some adults with excess weight (BMI ≥27) (overweight) who also have weight-related medical problems to help them lose weight and keep it off.

-Liraglutide & Saxenda
+Saxenda

-The recommended dosage for Saxenda is 3 mg per day, and it should be injected into the abdomen, thigh, or upper arm.
-Like any medication, Saxenda can have side effects, including nausea, vomiting, diarrhea, and constipation.
-It can also increase the risk of developing pancreatitis, thyroid cancer, and gallbladder problems, so it's important to discuss the risks and benefits with your healthcare provider before starting Saxenda.
+Like any medication, Saxenda can have side effects, including nausea, vomiting, diarrhea and constipation.
+It can also increase the risk of developing pancreatitis, thyroid cancer and gallbladder problems, so it's important to discuss the risks and benefits with your healthcare provider before starting Saxenda.

 It's important to note that weight loss medications should be used in conjunction with lifestyle changes such as diet and exercise and should only be prescribed by a qualified healthcare professional.
 Additionally, these medications may not be suitable for everyone and can have side effects, so it's important to discuss the risks and benefits with your healthcare provider before starting any medication.